 And frightened Miss Muffet away.

 Baa Baa Black Sheep appeared in 1981 for $475 and is 10” high.
 The white sheep was sold as a separate companion sculpture, originally named Muffy, Fluffy White Sheep which was subsequently revised to Muffy Fluffy.
-After Baa Baa Black Sheep was retired in 1983, so was Muffy.
+When Baa Baa Black Sheep was retired in 1983, so was Muffy.
 However, Muffy reappeared in 1990 with a new name (Small Lamb) and was assigned to the Second Nativity Series as a “new introduction.”

 Baa, baa, black sheep, have you any wool?